BLACK HOLES and the ORIGIN of the

 TEXT: A Brief History of Time, by Stephen Hawking; Supplemental Readings, to be made available during the semester.

 GRADING: Grading is based on consistent performance and is highly correlated to attendance and in class activities and discussions.
 No single test will determine your grade.
 Please note that all assignments are required components of your grade.
-You must complete all assignments to pass this course regardless of your cumulative percentage.
+IMPORTANT: You must complete all assignments to pass this course regardless of your cumulative percentage.
 Following is a tentative grading criteria (adjustments may be made as assignments are added or deleted).

 |25% +||Attendance-based discussion and participation (% may change during semester)|